dncoble/Open-Bassoon/README.md

 # State of the project:

-Developing CAD models
+Developing CAD models for testing bore shape and hole length/locations

 # Next up

-Initial tests for proper bore and hole dimensions.
+Printing and acoustic tests.